 To minimise waste during printing I use paper offcuts for testing ink colours, and I set aside any not-quite-perfect prints and use them as test sheets when setting up to print.
 Back in 2015 I decided to turn these test sheets, with their bright overlapping colours and patterns, into bookmarks which have proved really popular and are still available online.

-Making sustainable choices doesn’t stop with printing, as I’ve also taken time to carefully choose my shipping materials.
+Making sustainable choices doesn’t stop with printing, so I’ve also taken time to carefully choose my shipping materials.
 Envelopes and mailing boxes are all reused, recycled, or recyclable.
 Even the humble packing tape that I use is an eco paper alternative to regular plastic tape and is fully recyclable.
 And it looks nicer too!